jw120/fcc-url-shortener/README.md

 * DONE Make invalid page prettier - include error messages?
 * DONE Check behaviour is what we want (and to spec) on different error types

+* TODO Add to heroku
-* TODO Add to heroku including config variable to hold SERVER_URL (and support heroku local)
+* TODO Get server name to work on heroku - including config variable to hold SERVER_URL (and support heroku local)

+* TODO Incorporoaret Howto notes on postgres and heroku into README or similar

 ## Ways to run